file-validator/file-validator/README.rst

 Credits
 -------

-This package was created with RezaShakeri_
+This package was created By RezaShakeri_

 .. _RezaShakeri: https://github.com/rzashakeri